Do Professional Chefs Use Cast Iron Cookware?

 Alan Ducasse, a highly respected chef, admitted that versatility is always welcome in the kitchen, especially in busy restaurants.

-In a home setting, a cast iron pan can help you save not only on space but also on money since you can easily prepare several recipes without purchasing new cookware.
+In a home setting, a cast iron pan can help you save on space and money since you can easily prepare several recipes without purchasing new cookware.

 Great at Heat Retention